 - Not attending certain classes, such anti-theft, drug, alcohol or domestic violence

 - Not paying fines, costs and/or fees

-- possessing drugs or paraphernalia, even is very small amounts
+- possessing drugs or paraphernalia (even is very small amounts)

 At a probation violation hearing, you do not have the right to a jury trial and it is the judge presiding over your case that determines whether you have violated your probation.
 The State only needs to prove to the Judge that you “most likely” violated a condition of your probation.

+While many of your rights are limited, you do have the right to be represented by a Bradenton probation violation attorney, and you should use it.
 If you try to defend yourself in a violation of probation hearing, you are putting yourself in grave legal danger.
 There are literally thousands of different court interpretations on what is and what isn’t a violation.
 Unless you are an experienced lawyer who reads new and updated case law each and every week, you may not know all of the defenses that are available to you.

-Respected Bradenton Probation Violation Attorneys
+Respected Bradenton Probation Violation Attorney

 What To Expect When Hiring Our Office